nasarar/Post_Covid19_Vacation_Projection/README.md

 - Website: https://ourworldindata.org/covid-vaccinations

 Mathieu, E., Ritchie, H., Ortiz-Ospina, E. et al. A global database of COVID-19 vaccinations.
 Nat Hum Behav (2021). https://doi.org/10.1038/s41562-021-01122-8

-## Questions we hope to answer with the data

 ## Defining the problem we plan to solve.
 •	When will countries reach herd immunity for safe travelling?